mattmanning/mattmanning.github.com/_posts/2013-02-07-Geospoofing-with-the-Raspberry-Pi.md

 ![raspi-config menu screen](/images/raspi-config.png)

-Since you'll be using this computer as a network device, you'll want to change the default password here for security reasons.
-Turning on the ssh server is also necessary unless you intend to keep the Pi hooked up to a monitor, keyboard, and mouse permanently.
+Since you'll be using this computer as a network device, you should change the default password for security reasons.
+Turning on the ssh server is also necessary unless you intend to keep the Pi hooked up to a monitor, keyboard, and mouse.

 Next, [give your Raspberry Pi a static IP address](http://www.raspberrypi-tutorials.co.uk/raspberry-pi-static-ip-address/) outside your router's DHCP range.
-You're going to need a static IP address to set as the gateway when you configure the other devices on your local network.
+You'll use this address as the router or gateway when you configure the other devices on your local network.

 At some point you'll want to upgrade all the software on your Pi using the commands: